Brunei to bring forward COVID booster jabs in wake of Omicron - The Scoop

 Students in Years 10-13 will be the first group to resume in-person learning five times a week from January 3, 2022, Education Minister YB Dato Seri Setia Hj Hamzah Hj Sulaiman said at the press briefing.

-However, Years 10-13 special needs students categorised in Level 3 can only attend face-to-face classes once a week under the ministry’s phased school reopening plans.
+However, Years 10-13 special needs students categorised in Level 3 can only attend face-to-face classes thrice a week under the ministry’s phased school reopening plans.
 The minister did not specify which special needs students are classified in Level 3.

 Only fully vaccinated teachers and students can return to primary and secondary schools, sixth form centres and higher education institutions.